 User admin tools (security groups, information access rights, user management)

-Publication links management (to in-house reports and third party reports)
+Publication links management (to in-house reports and third party reports, i.e. path to the IIS virtual share for each publication, associations between publication name and the file name on disk, etc)

 Historical Pricing Charts

-User personalization for specific charts/reports (most used)

-Phase 2 of the project will focus on Pricing tools that will provide forecast abilities for customers
+Phase 2 of the project will focus on Pricing tools that will provide forecast abilities for customers (Enron prices)

 Regarding the security, the login phase could use SSL certificates available on ExtraNet webservers.
+There is a firewall issue regarding passing COM calls through the firewall to another COM.
+An alternative is to use SOAP but is extremely slow.

 As there is no COM+ object to extract the data from MKM this has to be developed.
 It is imperative to have a multithreaded access to MKM for scalability issues and faster response time.